 Free from frauds: It’s very much tough in decentralized systems to commit frauds and scams to benefit from the system.

 Faster transaction time: Blockchain and decentralized technology enable users to do transactions faster and reduce time to minutes when compared to normal bank transactions.

 Lower cost for transactions: Decentralized systems like Blockchain get rid of third-party intermediaries and transaction costs, and service charger for exchanging assets.
-This greatly reduces the transaction fees and benefits users.
+This greatly reduces transaction fees and benefits users.

-Provides lucidity: Blockchain is very transparent technology, the data can be publicly viewable, and all transactions can’t be altered or deleted.
+Provides lucidity: Blockchain is a very transparent technology, the data can be publicly viewable, and all transactions can’t be altered or deleted.